AMEv2/AMEv2.github.io/docs/develoment/development.md

 # Development

-Pin Definitions of ESP32-S3 and the connectors on the AME Annealer Control Board.
+Development and design of the AMEv2 firmware.